-THE HUNGARIAN FASHION AND DESIGN AGENCY INVITES VISITORS TO SHARE A KISS IN BUDAPEST, AND FIND OUT HOW VIRTUAL TECHNOLOGY CAN BRING US TOGETHER AND HEIGHTEN OUR EMOTIONAL MEMORIES.
+THE HUNGARIAN FASHION AND DESIGN AGENCY INVITED VISITORS TO SHARE A KISS IN BUDAPEST, AND FIND OUT HOW VIRTUAL TECHNOLOGY CAN BRING US TOGETHER AND HEIGHTEN OUR EMOTIONAL MEMORIES.

-Hungary’s installation brings a touch of romance to the London Design Biennale, celebrating both the architecture of the Hungarian capital and moments of intimacy.
-Kiss in Budapest explores the relationship between digital culture and human emotions: while ubiquitous technology has made communication easier, it cannot replace the warmth of real-life moments with loved ones.
-The installation plays with this ambiguity, drawing on seemingly opposing elements such as heritage and contemporary design, intimacy and distance.
+Hungary’s installation brought a touch of romance to London Design Biennale, celebrating both the architecture of the Hungarian capital and moments of intimacy.
+Kiss in Budapest explored the relationship between digital culture and human emotions: while ubiquitous technology has made communication easier, it cannot replace the warmth of real-life moments with loved ones.
+The installation played with this ambiguity, drawing on seemingly opposing elements such as heritage and contemporary design, intimacy and distance.

-Couples enter the darkened installation from opposite sides and meet in a clean, homogeneous space, where the only things that they can focus on are their expressions and emotions.
-The space is equipped with LEDs, cameras and a green screen, as well as sensors detecting the couple’s movements in front of the screen and the intimate moment of the kiss.
+Couples entered the darkened installation from opposite sides and met in a clean, homogeneous space, where the only things that they focused on are their expressions and emotions.
+The space was equipped with LEDs, cameras and a green screen, as well as sensors detecting the couple’s movements in front of the screen and the intimate moment of the kiss.

-Meanwhile, the scene outside the room is quite different – instead of high-tech minimalism, it is almost reminiscent of a tourist attraction.
-Those who stay outside see the large LED displays, meeting and kissing each other in front of Budapest’s art nouveau and neo-renaissance sights.
-The result is a virtual memory with a real emotional charge: their first kiss in Budapest.
+Meanwhile, the scene outside the room was quite different – instead of high-tech minimalism, it was almost reminiscent of a tourist attraction.
+Those who stayed outside saw the large LED displays, meeting and kissing each other in front of Budapest’s art nouveau and neo-renaissance sights.
+The result was a virtual memory with a real emotional charge: their first kiss in Budapest.

 - Design Team: Hungarian Fashion and Design Agency’s creative team